 Layer by layer, the surface is polished with fine sandpaper, water, hair, even the palm of the hand finally.
 Note the depth of colours achieved with gold and silver.
 Some paintings have up to seven layers of gold.

-For now 20 years ZOFIA stayed true to lacquer-painting as her only means of artistic expression.
-From a meticulous elaboration of traditional Asian sujets and by an impressive mastery of the technical elements ZOFIA came to develop some of her painting into a very intense reflection of sensuality and commercialisation.
+For now more than 30 years, Zofia stayed true to lacquer-painting as her primary means of artistic expression.
+From a meticulous elaboration of traditional Asian sujets and by an impressive mastery of the technical elements, Zofia came to develop some of her painting into a very intense reflection of sensuality and commercialisation.

-Links: Asia Art Archive http://www.aaa.org.hk A non-profit centre in Hong Kong dedicated to documenting and sharing the importance of the recent history of visual art from Asia within an international context.
+Asia Art Archive, a non-profit centre in Hong Kong dedicated to documenting and sharing the importance of the recent history of visual art from Asia within an international context.